wxcctechsummit/wxcclabguides/NewDigital/4c_d_FBM_Configuration.md

 - Additional details of facebook page setup is available here: https://www.facebook.com/business/pages/set-up

-### 2. Create Facebook Asset and Register to WebeXCC
+### 2. Create Facebook Asset and Register to WebexCC
 - Customer admin logs in to IMI connect UI  (this is specific to the tenant you are using) and is provided agter tenant creation.
     - Please contact your Cisco Partner Success Account Manager (PSAM) if there are any challenges identifying the IMI connect URL or login details